pecknigel/learning-resources/tenets.md

 ## Jack of All Trades, Master of Most

+But keep it focused.
+Watch what you get in to.
+But know what it is that you’re not getting in to.
+If you get me.

 ## It’s All About the Experience

 For users, at least.
 It’s a different world.
 And one that you need to be intimately aware of if you’re designing interfaces and want to do it well.